LL Buchanan Lake

 Goose down in the goose nest.

-The dicky bird, bird nest inside the computer.
+The dicky bird nest inside the computer.
 Bird brain powered computer.
 May be an improvement over what some computer geeks do to computer programs.

 Betty's Island-1